Skip to main content

 Step 1 of 7

-Navigate the FHA loan application process with confidence.
-FHA loans are insured by the Federal Housing Administration (FHA), part of the Department of Housing and Urban Development (HUD).
-These government-backed loans help first-time homebuyers qualify for an FHA loan with lower down payments.
+Navigate the application process with confidence.
+FHA loans are insured by the Federal Housing Administration, part of the Department of Housing and Urban Development (HUD).
+These government-backed mortgages help new homebuyers qualify with lower down payments and flexible credit requirements.

 What is an FHA Loan?

-FHA loans are insured by the Federal Housing Administration and overseen by the Department of Housing and Urban Development (HUD).
-These fixed rate mortgages help borrowers purchase a single family home or primary residence with flexible loan amounts and payment options.
-FHA loans require mortgage insurance but offer lower down payments - typically 3.5% for borrowers who qualify for an FHA loan with a 580+ credit score.
+An FHA loan is a mortgage insured by the Federal Housing Administration and overseen by HUD.
+These fixed-rate mortgages help borrowers purchase a single-family home or primary residence with flexible loan amounts and payment options.
+They require mortgage insurance but offer lower down payments — typically 3.5% for borrowers with a 580+ credit score.

 Lower Down Payment

-FHA loans require as little as 3.5% down for your primary residence
+Put down as little as 3.5% on your primary residence

 Flexible Payment Options

-FHA loans offer various payment options to fit your monthly payment budget
+Multiple payment structures designed to fit your monthly budget

 Government-Backed

-FHA loans are insured by the Federal Housing Administration and HUD
+Insured by the Federal Housing Administration and overseen by HUD

 Step 1 of 7